Skip to Content

 However, the only section of this original fortress that remains to this day is the Record Tower.
 Many of the current features were added during the 19th century.

 Related reads: Visiting Dublin?
-See our guides to the best castles in Dublin (and the finest castles near Dublin)
+See my guides to the best castles in Dublin (and the finest castles near Dublin) along with things to do in Dublin

 King John’s Castle